The Future of Work: 5 Post-Pandemic Workforce Trends

 That type of communication requires hard data, and the need for data extends to managing the flexible workforce.
 Transparency and visibility to all spend, and all workers, are more important than ever, and many companies struggled in the pandemic because they lacked that visibility.
 Consider the following questions about transparency to inform your workforce strategy in the future:

 - Does your tracking go beyond the numbers?
-At the beginning of the pandemic, it was impossible for some clients with unmanaged spend outside their MSP program to blast out messages to suppliers quickly or attempt to contact trace.
+At the beginning of the pandemic, it was impossible for some companies with unmanaged spend outside their MSP program to blast out messages to suppliers quickly or attempt to contact trace.
 Calculating invoice amounts at the time became irrelevant when someone asked, “How many non-employees are on assignment?”
 And many companies had little data on the workers they engaged through an SOW.

 Companies that never considered these issues before now realize that what you don’t know can hurt you.
 Getting a handle on unmanaged spend and resources is something AGS can take on, complementing a current contingent workforce program to give a more holistic view of what it takes to keep moving forward.